LeehamElectronics/Automated-Cabinet/README.md

 </p>

-If your a student looking for ideas or advice on how to build something similar, feel free to look at the code and contact me if you have any questions.
+If you are a student looking for ideas or advice on how to build something similar, feel free to look at the code and contact me if you have any questions.

 I am still planning on adding a few things to it such as a locking feature that prevents the drawer from opening mechanically.
 #